Hannah Aspden

 Hannah Elizabeth Aspden (born June 11, 2000) is an American Paralympic swimmer.
 She was the youngest swimmer on Team USA to medal at either the Olympics or Paralympics in 2016.
 During the 2019–20 season at Queens University of Charlotte, Aspden broke two American Paralympic Short Course Meters Swimming records in both the 100-Meter Backstroke and the 100-Meter Freestyle.

 Early life

 Aspden was born to mother Jennifer Aspden in Raleigh, North Carolina, without her left leg.
 She learned to swim at the age of four because she wanted to enter the deep end of the pool at the local YMCA.
 By the age of 10, she competed in her first swim meet where she met retired Paralympic swimmer Elizabeth Stone.
 Two years later, Aspden was named to the US Emerging Team roster and became the youngest member on Team USAs National roster at the age of 13.

-Aspden attended Quest Academy Charter School for grades 7 and 8 before Leesville Road High School.
+Aspden attended Quest Academy Charter School for grades 7 and 8 before attending Leesville Road High School.